hlongvu/Hackintosh/install.md

-# macOS installtion
+# macOS installation

 ## BIOS/UEFI:

 To prepare your PC to install macOS, you need to set your BIOS/UEFI follow those option.
-Upgrade BIOS to latest version if you can.
+Upgrade BIOS to the latest version if you can.

 ```